Four Sheets to the Wind: Plot

-The film tells the story of Cufe, a young Seminole/Creek man who travels from his small Oklahoma home town to Tulsa to visit his sister, Miri, after the suicide and funeral of their father.
-While Miri struggles with her life in the city, Cufe becomes friendly, and then romantically involved, with Miri's neighbor, Francie, and he begins to perceive that his life has more possibilities than he had realized.
+Young Seminole/Creek Cufe travels from his small Oklahoma hometown to the city of Tulsa to visit his troubled sister, Miri, after the suicide and funeral of their father.
+While Miri struggles with her life in the city, Cufe becomes friendly with, and then romantically involved with Miri's neighbor, Francie, and begins to realize that his life has more possibilities than he had imagined.